Haiwaan: The Monster

 Haiwaan: The Monster was an Indian television supernatural series created by Ekta Kapoor under her Balaji Telefilms.
 It starred Param Singh, Ridhima Pandit and Ankit Mohan.

 Plot

 The story starts off with Randhir's parents getting killed by Haiwaan (a monster), and Ansh saving Randhir from it.

 12 years later

 Randhir creates a super human in his lab to defeat Haiwaan.
 Ansh, Randhir's best friend, becomes super human with the help of Randhir.
-Ansh has a crush on Amrita, their childhood friend and Randhir constantly ends up having tiffs with Amrita but he soon falls in love with her.
+Ansh has a super crush on Amrita, their childhood friend and Randhir constantly ends up having tiffs with Amrita but he soon falls in love with her.
 Amrita also slowly falls for Randhir.
 Ansh gets to know about Randhir's love interest and feels betrayed, thus, goes against Randhir.
 Amrita and Randhir get married.
 Whereas, Ansh turns into Haiwaan.